This section we will cover how to create a Video using Green Screen and some of the additional options available.

 If you adjust the Video Speed (%), the video record duration will be longer or shorter depending on your adjustment.
 You can refer to where it says Your video record duration will be: X.X s for an accurate record duration.

 To the right of the preview you'll noticed Key Frames.
-Key Frames can be used to allow the photo holder to move to various positions, change size, and rotate across the duration of your video.
-You'll select points in the timeline where you want the image holder to end up, set a Key Frame, and PBU will figure out the rest!
+Key Frames can be used to allow the photo holder to move to various positions, change size, and rotate during your video.
+You'll select points in the timeline where you want the image holder to end up, set a key frame, adjust the size and positioning of the image holder, and PBU will figure out the rest!

-To create a Key Frame, use the time line beneath the preview to choose a specific time within your video.
-Once selected, press the + button next to Key Frames to add a Key Frame.
-Select the time that appears in the Key frame list then adjust the photo holder to where you would like the photo holder to end up for that Key Frame.
+To create a key frame, use the time line beneath the preview to choose a specific time within your video.
+Adjust the image holder to the position, size, and rotation you desire, then press the + button next to Key Frames to add a Key Frame.
+If you have multiple key frames you can select individual ones on the list to the right, and then adjust the positioning of the image holder to make changes to that key frame.

-Press the play button to the left of the timeline, and you'll see the photo holder move to the defined area across the duration between the first and second Key Frame.
-You can add as many Key Frames as you like!
+Press the play button to the left of the timeline, and you'll see the photo holder move to the defined area in the second key frame.
+You can add as many key frames as you like!

-To further adjust the Key Frame Settings, select a Key Frame and use the Opacity slider to adjust the opacity of that frame.
+To further adjust the key frame settings, select a key frame and use the Opacity slider to adjust the opacity of that frame.
 Use the Hide box to hide the particular frame, completely.
-This is useful if you don't want the recorded video to appear in certain parts of your final video.
+This is useful if you don't want the recorded video to appear in certain parts of your final video, or fade in or out.

-To adjust the color of your photo holder, use the Color Adjustment table.
+To adjust the color of your image holder, use the Color Adjustment table.
 You'll have sliders to adjust the Contrast, Brightness, Saturation, and Hue of the entire image.

-Once you are finished tweaking the settings of your Green Screen Video, select OK at the bottom.
+Once you are finished tweaking the settings of your Green Screen Video, click OK at the bottom.
 Adjust any additional settings you may need to then press OK again.
-Make sure your video is selected and the Video Mode has been activated and then you'll be all set to begin creating Green Screen videos!
+Make sure your video is highlighted and the Video Mode has been activated and you'll be all set to begin creating Green Screen videos!

 Congratulations, you've just made a green screen video!